BenLiu983/Forecasting-Credit-Score/README.md

 # PCA
 Before fitting the dataset with some machine learning models, it is necessary to analyze the relationship with "grade" and other 9 independent features.
 However, in addition to ’grade’, there are still 9 other features.
 The goal is tosummarize 9 features to 2 features, so that they can be shown in a 2 dimension intuitive graph.
 Therefore, principal component analysis (PCA) is utilized.
 ![readme_plot3](https://user-images.githubusercontent.com/64850893/86264357-660c7a80-bb90-11ea-8025-128464be5ceb.jpg)
+ According to above plot, although there are overlaps, it is noteworthy that the color is becoming lighter from the left to the right in the plot.
+Therefore, it is feasible to classify the dataset with typical classification models.

+ # Model 1  k-NN